+- 1. Check the wiring.

 - a.
-Turn the engine off. - b.
+Turn the engine off.

+- b.
 Check the PM wiring.

-- OK: Go to Step 2. - NOT OK: The CT polarity or PT polarity is incorrect.
+• OK: Go to Step 2.

+NOT OK: The CT polarity or PT polarity is incorrect.
 Reverse the polarity.
 See the proper wiring diagram for details.
 Refer to Testing And Adjusting, "Wiring Diagrams".
 STOP.